-Jeff Lindsay is a long-time resident and fan of Appleton, WI, one of America's best small towns (and recently named by CNN as one of America's top 100 best places to live).
+Jeff Lindsay is a long-time resident and fan of Appleton, WI, one of America's best small towns.
 Though now living in Shanghai, Jeff will be returning to Appleton and comes as often as he can.
 Jeff is married to Kendra Lindsay, a primary founder of the Classical School in Appleton that has made a difference for hundreds of children in the area.
 We have raised four sons in Appleton and found it to be a terrific place for families.
 Not that it matters, but Jeff has a Ph.D. in chemical engineering from BYU, has been an Assistant and Associate Professor at the Institute of Paper Science and Technology on the Georgia Tech Campus (actually began at the old Institute of Paper Chemistry in Appleton and was part of the move to Georgia), where he taught graduate-level science and engineering courses and advised many graduate students.
 Jeff is a registered U.S. patent agent and the former Corporate Patent Strategist of Kimberly-Clark Corporation, and loves inventing, photography, writing and learning.

 Appleton, Wisconsin is one of America's best places to live.
 With far more culture, entertainment, and convenience than you would expect for a town its size, Appleton is a charming, safe, friendly, and beautiful Wisconsin town with a population of 77,000, nestled in northeastern Wisconsin near Lake Michigan and at the north end of large Lake Winnebago.
 (Precise coordinates: 44.26 degrees north of the equator and 88.39 degrees west of the prime meridian.)
 Other basic statistics on Appleton are available at City-data.com, or check Appleton's weather at Wunderground.com.